 While we may now consider text messages as an integral part of cell phones, their origins can be traced back to a different source.
 In 1985, as the GSM researchers aimed to go beyond theoretical concepts and establish a standardized text messaging service, an important realization occurred to Hillebrand.
 Surprisingly, this revelation did not come while he was using his phone but rather while he was seated at his typewriter.

 Hillebrand started typing a series of random sentences and questions on a sheet of paper, and as he continued, he began to notice a consistent pattern.
 Regardless of the content, each entry ended up being nearly the same length.
-This observation led to the determination that the maximum number of characters for SMS would be set at 160, based on this specific character count.
+This observation led to the determination that the maximum number of characters for SMS would be set at 160 characters, including letters, numbers, or symbols in the Latin alphabet.

 1992: Texting through mobile phones started